-Sound /m/ and Letter <m>
+Phoneme /m/ and Grapheme <m>

-Descrive: "Today we will learn the /m/ sound.
+↓ Objective: "Today we will learn the /m/ phoneme.
 Who do you think this is?"
 Reveal the Moose with a Juice card and the grapheme card <m>.

-North, South, East, West (Onsets): Place a letter on each wall of the room with its corresponding pictophone.
-Read out words beginning with the four sounds.
-The children run to the wall with the correct letter and pictophone.
+North, South, East, West (Onsets): Place a grapheme on each wall of the room with its corresponding pictophone.
+Read out words beginning with the four phonemes.
+The children run to the wall with the correct grapheme and pictophone.

-- \$\Delta\$ Story: Introduce the phoneme with a story, emphasizing the sound when it appears. - "The Moose with a Juice loves to run!
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.

+"The Moose with a Juice loves to run!
 He takes a morning jog up the mountain every day.
-"Mmm!" he says as he drinks his juice and marvels at the view." - \$\display\$ Action: Mime drinking the juice and then rubbing your tummy, saying /m/ in appreciation.
+"Mmm!" he says as he drinks his juice and marvels at the view."

+Action: Mime drinking the juice and then rubbing your tummy, saying /m/ in appreciation.

-- ‡ Formation: Show how the letter is written.
-Students finger write in the air or on a friend's back. - Sound Scramble: Lay out pictophone flashcards learned so far.
-Work together to create as many different words with those sounds as possible, then decode and blend them.
+- ↓ Formation: Show how the grapheme is written.
+Students finger write in the air or on a friend's back. - J Sound Scramble: Lay out pictophone flashcards learned so far.
+Work together to create as many different words with those phonemes as possible, then decode and blend them.

-- 1 Mini Whiteboard Work: Practice writing the letter. - ‡ Extension Activities: Sorting, Drawing.
+- t Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Sorting, Drawing.